DDELS/DDELS.github.io/README.md

 ### Experience
 * **Intern, National Aeronautics and Space Administration, Washington D.C <br> June 2018 - August 2018**
-	*Assembled federal documents called Standard Operating Procure (SOP) such as: <br>
+	* Assembled federal documents called Standard Operating Procure (SOP) such as: <br>
-	*SOP are documents for employees to follow that list in grave detail about how to approach certain procures: <br>
+	* SOP are documents for employees to follow that list in grave detail about how to approach certain procures: <br>
-		* WarWalking SOP <br>
+		* WarWalking SOP
 		* Metric SOP
 * Supported the Chief Information Security Officer
 *

 ### Volunteer Service